Soft, Puffy Homemade Naan—No Tandoor Required

 Instructions

-- In a small bowl, whisk together the milk, egg, yogurt, butter, sugar, and salt.
-Sprinkle the yeast on top and let sit for 5 minutes, until the surface turns bubbly.
+In a small bowl, whisk together the milk, egg, yogurt, melted butter, sugar, and salt.
+Sprinkle the yeast over the surface and let it stand for about 5 minutes, until the mixture looks foamy and bubbly. - Form the dough

-- To cook, heat a large skillet with a lid over medium-high heat.
-Slap a circle of dough onto the hot skillet and cover to trap the steam.
-Cook for 3 to 4 minutes, then flip the dough and reduce the heat to low.
-Cover again and cook until the naan blisters with a few large bubbles, 1 to 2 minutes.
-Remove from the pan and wrap in a clean kitchen towel.
+Heat a large lidded skillet over medium-high.
+Lay one dough round into the hot pan and immediately cover to trap the steam.
+Cook for 3 to 4 minutes, until the bottom browns and bubbles appear.
+Flip, reduce the heat to low, cover again, and cook for another 1 to 2 minutes, until the naan is blistered with a few big pockets of air.
+Wrap the finished naan in a clean towel to keep it warm.
 Repeat with the remaining dough.

 Notes